The accuracy of a satellite-based model such as Solargis can be characterized by following performance indicators:

 4. Kolmogorov-Smirnoff index (KSI) - characterizes representativeness of distribution of values

 However, for practical purposes and for easy understanding, statistical measures of accuracy are converted into uncertainty, which better characterizes probabilistic nature of a possible error of the model estimate.

 The uncertainty of solar resource data is typically quantified for the P90 scenario (use of this confidence interval is considered as standard in solar resource assessment).
-For example, if we consider that uncertainty at P90 confidence interval is ±5%, it means that about 90% of the time, the true value will fall within ±5% range of the modeled best estimate.
+For example, if we consider that uncertainty at P90 confidence interval is ±5%, it means that about 80% of the time, the true value will fall within ±5% range of the modeled best estimate.
 In other words, about 90% of the time the true value will fall above the modeled value -5%.
 We consider a normal probability function (symmetric distribution).

 If we consider normal distributions of deviation between modeled and measured values, the standard deviation of bias of values represents 68% probability of occurrence.
 The uncertainty for the P90 confidence interval can be quantified using the following formula: